 - p-Anisidine value (AnV) to evaluate the formation of molecules (aldehydes and ketones) responsible for the organoleptic alterations.

-Furthermore, AnV analysis on oil is an indicator of excessive oil deterioration in deep frying process.
+Furthermore, FFA, PV and AnV analysis on oil are indicator of excessive oil deterioration in deep frying process.

 Overview of oxidative stability determination methods and shelf life prediction